 ✅ Pros – quiet (60 dB), doesn’t require a water hookup, fits big plates, leak protection, fruit washing program, air drying option

-❌ Cons – some labor with filling up the container, relatively expensive
+❌ Cons – some labor is required to fill up the container, relatively expensive

 And if that’s not enough, the HAVA Countertop dishwasher is pretty enough to leave out on the counter or table (with its see-through door and blue LED light to watch the cleaning) and is big enough for 12-inch dinner plates!